wso2-extensions/esb-connector-servicenow/docs/config.md

     1. Using the URL "https://developer.servicenow.com/app.do#!/home" signup to a ServiceNow account or signin to existing account.
 	2. Login to the ServiceNow account and request an instance.
 	3. Then you will get a username and password for your instance with instance URL.
-You can change your password by going My Instance -> Instance Action -> Manage Instance Password.
+You can change your password by going to My Instance -> Instance Action -> Manage Instance Password.